 For instance, Public Health England recommend a minimum daily protein intake of 55.5 grams and 45.0 grams, for men and women respectively.

 However, individual amino acid requirements are less well-documented.
-Figures from other studies using non-trained humans also significantly vary, with a combined value of all 3 BCAAs (leucine, isolecine & valine) from 84mg per kilogram of bodyweight to 210mg per kilogram of bodyweight (10, 11).
+Figures from other studies using non-trained humans also significantly vary.
+For instance 2 separate studies had a combined value of all 3 BCAAs (leucine, isolecine & valine) ranging from 84mg per kilogram of bodyweight to 210mg per kilogram of bodyweight (11, 12).

-For a 90 kilogram man, these figures would equate to a daily BCAA intake between 7.6 grams – 18.9 grams.
+For a 90 kilogram human, these figures would equate to a daily BCAA intake between 7.6 grams - 18.9 grams.

 For athletes, protein and thus amino acid requirements are much greater than sedentary folk.
 However as of yet the jury is still out on individual amino acid requirements.